uttu540/Design-project-Depression-Detection/README.md

 Objectives:
 To develop a browser-based game.
-To create an ML algorithm to detect depression.
+To create a deep learning model to detect depression.
-Create a recommendation system for recommending stuff that will help people to come out of depression.